Ksenofanex/written-pronunciation/README.md

 # written-pronunciation

-**Although you can view this project on the site, it's no longer active or maintained.
+**Although you can view this project on the site (the project was primarily built for the desktop, so its mobile UI is far from being aesthetic and responsive), it is no longer active or maintained.
 It's been archived for future references.**

 ***